-Encourage proactive and collaborative planning and working between all works promoters; and
+Encourage proactive and collaborative planning and working between all works promoters;

-Ensure all works promoters are treated fairly and with parity.

 1.8 Aligned Objectives

 The vision within the “LTP3: The Third Local Transport Plan for Tyne and Wear” is that “Tyne and Wear will have a fully integrated and sustainable transport network, allowing everyone the opportunity to achieve their full potential and have a high quality of life.
 The strategic networks will support the efficient movement of people and goods within and beyond Tyne and Wear, and a comprehensive network of pedestrian, cycle and passenger transport links will ensure that everyone has access to employment, training, community services and facilities.”
 This vision is therefore reliant upon improving the efficiency and reliability of Tyne and Wear’s highway routes and supports the importance of the proposed permit scheme.